 Before thinking “I know, a story’s what’s needed!”

-“But stories are boring, why should we listen to you?”
+“We want to play, why should we listen to you?”

 “Because this story,” said Daddy, “is 100% true.”

-For this is the tale of his daughter Nicola.”
+For this is the tale of his daughter, Nicola”.

 How could he let Christmas go to such waste?